tipiodevelopment/socket-server/replit.md

 - Each event has its own "Send" button for independent broadcasting to that campaign's viewers
 - Remove events with the "X" button (maintains at least 1 form per type)
 - **Form State Persistence:** Form values automatically save to database and restore on page refresh (auto-save with 1-second debounce)
+- **Poll Options with Images:** Poll system supports individual images for each option
+  - Each option is an object with text and optional imageUrl
+  - Add/remove poll options dynamically with "Legg til" button
+  - Each option can have a logo (e.g., team logos for sports polls)
+  - Option images can be provided via URL or file upload
+  - Backend automatically converts relative URLs to absolute URLs
+  - Backwards compatible: old comma-separated options auto-migrate to new format
 - Campaign logo configuration with dual input methods:
   - URL input for existing logos
   - Direct file upload using Replit Object Storage